 Are you looking for 3D printing materials?
-We have a large range of printing materials in stock and ready to ship.
+We have a large range of printing materials, including Jewelry, Dental and Engineering materials, all in stock and ready to ship.

 As the world of desktop 3D printing continues to evolve there are two fabrication methods of printing that are leading the way Filament and Resin.

 FFF (Fused Filament Fabrication), or FDM (Fused Deposition Modeling), is a relatively new method which works by laying down fine layers of heated material which bond as they cool.

 FFF is the preferred method of rapid prototyping parts with standard tolerances due to its affordability and low turn-around times.

 Advantages: material costs, production speed, design flexibility